-Here you will find a number of documents relating to SKK practice and philosophy.
+Here you will find information relating to SKK practice and philosophy.
 Feel free to research further yourself and remember to share your findings.

 The "Principle" documents are mostly in the public domain, I have published SKK specific versions.
 They are worth studying as they are often referred to in training especially in Yudansha classes, I hope you find them useful.